-To increase chances of getting a lower bail rate, we recommend consulting the matter with a defense attorney, which can be assigned to you by the court in case you don’t have one.
-Once this is done, you can fully comply with all arresting officers and court representatives.
+To increase the chances of getting a lower bail rate, we, as a bail bond agent, recommend consulting the matter with a defense attorney, which can be assigned to you by the court in case you don’t have one.
+Once this is done, you can fully comply with all arresting officers, a lawyer, and court representatives.

-You can enter the bond amount below.
+You or a family member can enter the bond amount below.
 Our Bail Bond Calculator will auto-update to show the exact fee.

 Does the bail bond have a standard bail rate?
 No, as there is no standard bail rate in the state of California.

 In California, a bail bond generally costs 10%, which is mandated by law and set by the California Department of Insurance.
 The bail fee, or premium, is a non-refundable percentage of the total amount of the bail.
 Simply, if the bail amount is $10,000, the bail bond fee will be $1,000.
 All this is a type of surety bond.

 Most criminal cases come with a load of uncertainty, mostly during the arrest and arraignment of the case.
 This is where the client starts asking about bail prices for a particular offense, which is understandable and necessary, as no one knows for sure how much bail will be given because it depends on the offense.

 Bailing someone out of jail can be ridiculously high, and in California, even the cheapest bail amounts in the state can cost thousands of dollars.
 This is a situation that hurts many families in the country.
 With Angels Bail Bonds, we have bail bondsman that can help families lower their burden no matter their case.
 Bail agents are the people that can help you lower the bail amount.